 So, now that you have the basics down, it’s essential to keep a few things in mind.
 First, file only one tax return, no matter how many jobs you’ve held in the last year.
 Also, be sure your parents aren’t claiming you as a dependent—if you’ve been claimed twice, it could result in an audit by the IRS, meaning they’ll need to verify you’re reporting information correctly and not committing tax fraud.

+Once your return is accepted by the IRS, you can use Where’s My Refund to track when you’ll receive your refund.
 So, go ahead and start filing—that deadline will be here before you know it.
 Plus, the sooner you get started, the sooner you can score that refund.

 Tax Refund Touchdowns